DataThirstLtd/azure.databricks.cicd.tools/README.md

 ## Jobs

-Add-DatabricksNotebookJob - Schedule a job based on a Notebook.
+- Add-DatabricksNotebookJob - Schedule a job based on a Notebook.
-Add-DatabricksNotebookJob - Schedule a job based on a Python script (stored in DBFS).
+- Add-DatabricksNotebookJob - Schedule a job based on a Python script (stored in DBFS).
+- Remove-DatabricksJob

 Note: There is currently no support for Jar jobs or Spark Submit in this module - it may come in the future (please express an interest in Issues if you would like this).
 Python jobs do not work in Databricks (see the Jobs UI it is missing as an option).
 Generally in Azure we would recommend using ADF to execute jobs rather using Databricks jobs.

 ## Libraries

-Add-DatabricksLibrary
+- Add-DatabricksLibrary
-Get-DatabricksLibraries
+- Get-DatabricksLibraries

 ## Examples